 Work funded by insurance payments: In the event the work is to be funded from insurance proceeds, the insurance company and the contractor shall agree upon the total price.
 Customer authorizes the contractor to negotiate directly with the insurance company.
 Customer authorizes the insurance company to pay contractor directly for all work performed/provided for herein.
 If the insurer refuses to fund necessary work, contractor may terminate the agreement.
 Homeowner is responsible for paying claim deductible to contractor.

-Customers covenant noninterference: Customer shall not attempt to direct workers on the site, exclude them from the site, demand work from them, remove the permit from the site, or interfere in any way with the contractors work.

 Customers required insurance: Customer shall carry homeowners insurance in the full replacement value of all improvements on the property and public liability insurance.

 Contractors required insurance: Contractor shall carry insurance required by law or a contractor.